jorgebucaran/hyperapp-router/README.md

 const unsubscribe = location.subscribe(main.location)
 ```

 ### State First

 By default, for convenience, the router use the `window.location` property as source of truth.
-If you want to ensure the router to use the state as only source of truth : you are responsible of wiring the `location` slice to your `state` and `actions`.
+If you want to ensure the router to use the state as only source of truth you are responsible of wiring the `location` slice to your `state` and `actions`.
-Then call `subscribe` to listen to location change events and reflect it into the `state`.

 ## Components